Google scares the crap out of me.

 - The whole resource is spread across multiple pages of the site (Hint: This helps with reducing your bounce rate)

-- The content itself is extremely helpful, and at a quality unrivalled by Neil’s competitors
+- The content itself is extremely helpful, and at a quality unrivaled by Neil’s competitors

 Copyblogger and Content Marketing Institute

-Copyblogger have done something slightly different to Moz and Neil Patel, but it is cut from the same brush.
+Copyblogger has done something slightly different to Moz and Neil Patel, but it is cut from the same brush.

 Here is their content anchor for the keyword ‘content marketing’.

 Instead of creating one specific resource about content marketing, they have used this page to collate their best resources on the topic – in a well-designed, organized way.